 Type and number of employees of the company.
-Measures to recruit, train, reward and motivate the staff.
+Measures to recruit, train, reward, and motivate the team.

 The management style of the company.
-Culture, how the people interact with each other and the environment
+Culture, how people interact with each other, and the environment

 Shared values (Core of the McK 7-S-Model):

 Values, norms, and standards that apply within the company.